dilmerv/UnityARFoundationEssentials/README.md

+**Note**: This repo is heavily based on https://github.com/Unity-Technologies/arfoundation-samples so I recommend using that repo as the main source and use at my examples which were built while making YouTube videos about AR Foundation.

 # UnityARFoundationEssentials
 This repository contains a variety of examples created while making a new video series in YouTube about AR Foundation Essentials with Unity3d.
 The Break down of videos and results are shown below: